nb-twy/ParkDirectories/README.md

 cd my_project
 pd -a proj
 ```
-You app logs are stored in _/var/log/my_project/_.
+Your app logs are stored in _/var/log/my_project_.
 Let's head there and park that directory.
 ```bash
 cd /var/log/my_project
 pd -a log
 ```
-You're developing a website, so your output will go to _/var/www/html/my_project/_, so let's head there and park that, too.
+You're developing a website, so your output will go to _/var/www/html/my_project_, so let's head there and park that, too.
 ```bash
 cd /var/www/html/my_project
 pd -a html